kiwi0fruit/pandoctools/pandoctools/cli/README.md

 * `is_bin_ext_maybe` - Pandoctools nice guess if the `output_file` extension (or `to` if no ext) means that Pandoc needs adding `-o "${output_file}"` option
 * `PYTHONIOENCODING` = `utf-8` (Windows only)
 * `LANG` = `C.UTF-8` (Windows only)

+Some of predefined bash scripts:

+* `_root_env_bin_to_PATH` - script that prepends PATH with bin/Scripts dir of the root environment if it was set.
+* `_python_to_PATH` - scripts that prepends PATH with all necessary python folders.
+Argument is the root dir of python installation (root env or created env).
+Runs only if argument is not empty.